vsraptor/pse/README.md

 #### Create the index

-Now you have to run the indexer to create the tfidf index matricies.
+Now you have to run the indexer to create the tfidf index matrices.

 ```
 > cd bin